- Commanding a Turtle

 Symbolic Values - Words

 So far you have only been working with numeric data.
-You have been using numbers for lots of things, e.g. the distance the turtle should move, a color number, a number of degrees to rotate, etc...
+You have been using numbers for lots of things, e.g. the distance the turtle should move, a color number, a number of degrees to rotate the turtle, etc...

 There is a lot more to programming than generating numbers and drawing stuff.
 Logo is a symbolic programming language, a decendent of LISP.
 Symbolic programming was created to help get computers to do human-like things - the study of artificial intelligence.